-It’s no secret, I fly Southwest Airlines whenever possible, which is currently restricted to the USA, but I’d fly international with them.
-Before my wheelchair life I was a fan of Southwest and appreciated the witty and often ironic flare of the crew’s humor, and with stellar accessibility, I’ve become a serious super fan now that I’m a 4-wheeler.
+It’s no secret, I fly Southwest Airlines whenever possible, which is currently restricted to the USA, but I’d fly internationally with them.
+Before my wheelchair life, I was a fan of Southwest and appreciated the witty and often ironic flare of the crew’s humor, and with stellar accessibility, I’ve become a serious super fan now that I’m a 4-wheeler.

-Even though laws were enacted for decades, discrimination ran rampant in the airline industry, and in all honesty still exists, but before it was politically correct and seen as financially viable to do so, Southwest was creating access.
-It’s quite possible that Southwest actually set the standard on serving the needs for people flying with a disability, and other airlines were left scrambling to comply to catch up.
-I almost get star struck by the experience, compared to some other airlines, amazed how well thought-out every step is as if they hired consultants to produce real solutions.
+Even though laws were enacted for decades, discrimination ran rampant in the airline industry, and in all honesty, still exists, but before it was politically correct and seen as financially viable to do so, Southwest was creating access.
+It’s quite possible that Southwest actually set the standard on serving the needs of people flying with a disability, and other airlines were left scrambling to comply to catch up.
+I almost get star-struck by the experience, compared to some other airlines, amazed at how well thought-out every step is as if they hired consultants to produce real solutions.

 Booking + Check-In

 Starting with booking a flight online, I’m asked about my mobility needs and the equipment I’ll be using, including if and where I may need assistance.
-I check the box indicating I’ll have a manual wheelchair, opposed to a power wheelchair, and that I cannot walk to my seat, which means an isle chair will be provided.
-Nothing to worry about now, and the day of my flight, I don’t arrive early because I know Southwest will do a good job; I don’t expect problems, mix-ups, misunderstandings, or complications.
-When I roll up to check-in, people are calm and courteous, not shocked and in awe that I’m flying all by myself; don’t feel patronized, I’m just another customer.
+I check the box indicating I’ll have a manual wheelchair, as opposed to a power wheelchair, and that I cannot walk to my seat, which means an isle chair will be provided.
+Nothing to worry about now, and on the day of my flight, I don’t arrive early because I know Southwest will do a good job; I don’t expect problems, mix-ups, misunderstandings, or complications.
+When I roll up to check in, people are calm and courteous, not shocked and in awe that I’m flying all by myself; don’t feel patronized, I’m just another customer.
 At check-in, I’m asked about the wheelchair’s approximate weight and make and an informational tag is secured to the back of the chair.
 “Will you be needing assistance to the gate?”
 I’m always asked, to which I reply, “No thank you, I got this.”